bowo-prasetyo/forkbuild/docs/Protocol.md

    on-chain content identifier.
 The publisher adapter maps between Publication and blockchain-native identifiers without either concept leaking into the other layers.

-Discovery

-As of 0.1.23, Discovery is a separate protocol concern from Publishing.
-While a PublisherProvider answers "how do I publish?", a DiscoveryProvider answers "how do I find what has been published?"
-The Discovery interface operates on Publications, not on raw blockchain posts or storage keys.

-DiscoveryProvider contract:
-- list() → Publication[]
-- findById(id) → Publication | null
-- findByAuthor(author) → Publication[]
-- findByParentId(parentDocumentId) → Publication[]

-This separation ensures that Repository View, Author View, and World View can consume Publications without knowing whether the underlying source is LocalStorage, Steem, Hive, Ethereum, IPFS, or another ForkBuild node.